gregs1104/pgbench-tools/tests/cbc/README.md

 Complete Block Check (CBC) stresses multiple major parts of block I/O in the database using synthetic test data.
 It was developed against PostgreSQL 15 and uses CREATE TABLE AS, VACUUM, CREATE INDEX, and CLUSTER.
-A simple but difficult to execute query is run along the way, initially with a Sequential Scan.
-By the end that query should use a quick indexed lookup.
+Two simple but difficult to execute queries are run along the way, initially with a Sequential Scan.
+By the end one query should use a quick indexed lookup.

-To learn about the individual statements of CBC and how they work, see the [CBC Tutorial](cbc-tutorial.md) in this same directory.
+To learn about the individual statements of CBC, how and why they work, see the [CBC Tutorial](cbc-tutorial.md) in this same directory.

-# Intro
+# Background

-I’ve evaluated a bunch of benchmark ideas that stress storage before, but usually using `pgbench` to generate the test database and workload.
+I’ve evaluated many benchmark ideas that stress storage before, usually using `pgbench` to generate the test database and workload.
 When I was working on loading the Open Street Map data, I noticed that `CREATE TABLE AS` is really fast now, fast enough to be a load generator if you have a wide table to work with.
 And there is a wide table in the system views!  `pg_settings` has a lot of columns of all sorts of data types, a lot more variation than the trivial `pgbench` tables.

-# Example output
+# Example collector output

 Here's a lightly formatted example via the collector script.
 Hardware is AMD 7700X processor, 128GB RAM, SK41 2TB SSD; times